South Gloucestershire Dementia Friendly Communities

 Dementia Friends Sessions

-We may be in lockdown but people with dementia still need us to understand and support them.
 Want to help make your community more dementia friendly?
-Then join us for a 40-minute online dementia friends information session:
+Then join us for a 40-minute online dementia friends information session.

-Please note: No face-to-face Dementia Friends Information Sessions will be taking place until further notice, due to government guidance regarding COVID-19 (Corinavirus).
+Please note: No face-to-face Dementia Friends Information Sessions will be taking place until further notice, due to government guidance regarding COVID-19.

 Dementia Friends Information Sessions are an opportunity to learn about dementia and how it is experienced by those who are affected by this illness.
 It will help to build understanding and remove the negative stigma that is associated with this condition.